dheeraj-rs/Dheeraj-rs/README.md

 ## 👨‍💻 About Me

-I'm Dheeraj rs, a professional Full Stack Developer With a strong foundation in both frontend and backend technologies, I specialize in creating efficient, scalable, and user-friendly web applications.
+I'm Dheeraj R S, a professional Full Stack Developer With a strong foundation in both frontend and backend technologies, I specialize in creating efficient, scalable, and user-friendly web applications.

 - 🔭 I'm currently working with React.js, Next.js, MongoDB, and Laravel
 - 🌱 I'm always learning and staying updated with the latest in web development